XXXTentacion: 2018: YouTube channel and ?

-On June 22, 2015, Onfroy began to use his long-time YouTube channel "xxxtentacion" (now stylized in all caps), previously used to upload music, to upload gaming videos and vlogs.
-The channel has 36.7 million subscribers and an estimated 9 billion total views as of April 2022.
-On January 22, 2018, Onfroy announced on Instagram that he and New York rapper Joey Badass had been creating a project together, and the two released a freestyle to the song "King's Dead" on SoundCloud on March 9, 2018, in preparation for the collaboration.
+On June 22, 2015, Onfroy began to use his long-time YouTube channel "xxxtentacion" (now stylized in all caps), previously used to upload music, gaming videos and vlogs.
+The channel had 36.7 million subscribers and an estimated 9 billion total views by April 2022.
+On January 22, 2018, Onfroy announced on Instagram that he and New York rapper Joey Badass had been creating a project together, releasing a freestyle to the song "King's Dead" on SoundCloud on March 9, 2018, in preparation for the collaboration.

 The "xxxtentacion" YouTube channel uploaded the video "#THEHELPINGHANDCHALLENGE" on the same day.
 The video included Onfroy donating musical instruments, video game consoles, and other gifts to a foster home.
 Shortly afterwards, Onfroy declared his album had finished and he was preparing to release it but would only do so after the hashtag #HELPINGHANDCHALLENGE reached one million mentions on Instagram.

 Onfroy released his first single of 2018 on February 2, titled "Shining Like the Northstar".
 He was also featured on long-time collaborator and producer Ronny J's track "Banded Up".
 Onfroy released the song "Hope" on his SoundCloud account on February 21, 2018, dedicated to the victims of the Stoneman Douglas High School shooting, which had occurred in Parkland, several miles north of Onfroy's native Plantation.
 Onfroy announced that he was releasing two songs at midnight on March 2, 2018, both the first singles for his second album ?.

 The lead single for ?, "Sad!", was released several hours later alongside "Changes", which features fellow 2017 XXL "Freshman" PnB Rock.
 "Sad!" debuted at number 17, becoming his highest-charting song in the United States, and eventually peaked at number 1 after Onfroy's death before releasing its official music video on June 28.
 The music video focused on Onfroy stressing that he had changed as a person since the main controversies in his career occurred.
 "Moonlight" and "Hope" also charted after his death, peaking at number 13 and 70, respectively.

 Onfroy announced the release date for his second studio album, ?, on March 12, 2018.
-He shared the 18-track track listing with features from Joey Bada$$, Travis Barker and PnB Rock. ? was released on March 16, 2018. ? debuted at number one on the Billboard 200, becoming Onfroy's first number one in the country, losing out with his debut album 17 due to Lil Uzi Vert's Luv Is Rage 2.
+He shared the 18-track track listing with features from Joey Badass, Travis Barker and PnB Rock. ? was released on March 16, 2018. ? debuted at number one on the Billboard 200, becoming Onfroy's first number one in the country, losing out with his debut album 17 due to Lil Uzi Vert's Luv Is Rage 2.
 Shortly following the release of ?, Onfroy signed a new album deal with Empire Distribution for his third solo album worth ten million dollars.